nicole9925/facial-analysis-webapp/README.md

 ## Usage

-Be sure that you have [node.js](https://www.npmjs.com/get-npm).
+note: Make sure you have Python version less than 3.9
+1. Create a virtual environment with the command: `conda create -n virtual_env_name python=3.7`
+2. Activate your virtual environment by typing: `source activate virtual_env_name`
+3. Make sure you have [node.js](https://www.npmjs.com/get-npm) installed.
+For mac users, you can just do `brew install node`
+4. Download python dependencies using `pip install -r requirements.txt`

-1. Run `npm install` to download dependencies in repository directory in command line
+5. Run `npm install` to download dependencies in repository directory in command line
-2. Run `npm start`
+6. Run `npm start`
-3. Download python dependencies using `pip install -r requirements.txt`
-4. To start the server, run `python3 src/api/index.py` on another tab in the repository
+7. In another tab (cd to the repo) and start the server by running `python3 src/api/index.py`